BoostCommunications/Flickable/readme.md

 Flickable
 =========

-Flickable is a simple Javascript-thingy that creates iOS-style flickable galleries.
+Flickable is a simple Javascript library for creating iOS-style flickable galleries on touch-enabled devices.

 Demo
 ----